Charles O'Hea: Career

 Taking over from the Rev Patrick Dunne, O'Hea was assigned as the new Pastor to a large district which extended from Brunswick to Yan Yean 30 km north of Melbourne.
 The area included two churches, one at Coburg and the other in Epping and he received an annual stipend of £200 with an additional £100 from the Government for his work as prison chaplain.
 He made his base at St. Paul's church Coburg which was opened in August 1855.

 He served both the community of HM Prison Pentridge itself and the residents of the area from 1853 to 1882 when he was made Dean.
-In 1867 O'Hea called a public meeting to discuss the potential for changing the name of the local area, as "Pentridge" was seen as too evocative of the gaol.
+In 1867 O'Hea called a public meeting to discuss the potential for changing the name of the local area, as "Pentridge" was seen as too evocative of the prison.
 As a result of this meeting, the name of the suburb was changed to Coburg.
 To show the esteem in which he was held a street was named after him in that suburb.

 During his time in Melbourne, he was responsible for the building of four churches: St. John's at Beveridge, Victoria (1862); St. Ambrose Church, Brunswick (1869); and Woodstock and Epping (1879).
-All four were constructed from local basalt in the Gothic architectural style.
+All four were constructed from local basalt in the Gothic Revival architectural style.

 The church community at Beveridge included Ned Kelly, who lived there during his early years, and the rest of the Kelly family who lived in the town.
 O'Hea baptised Kelly who along with his siblings attended the parish school.
 On 11 November 1880 O'Hea also administered the Catholic sacrament of Extreme Unction (as it was then called) to Kelly at the Old Melbourne Gaol shortly before the bushranger was hanged, and remained near Kelly during the execution.
 Fr O'Hea was described by Hugh McCrae "as a burly priest, developed like a Thessalonian bull, fisted like a Castor or Pollux; yet withal a learned man, a witty one, and a friend of the masses."